 “We’re unique in doing live drama,” Leonardo says.
 “We don’t have a home theater, so we go to churches, schools, theaters, gyms, prisons, monasteries -- places where we can reach people.
 Live drama is intimate and impactful.”

-Saint Luke Productions' feature film Thérèse, the story of Saint Thérèse of Lisieux, generated tremendous grassroots and film industry support and played in mainstream movie theaters for an unprecedented 70 weeks.
-Thérèse, was the first major motion picture distributed solely by an independent Catholic film company, and funded entirely by donations.
+Saint Luke Productions' feature film "Thérèse," the story of Saint Thérèse of Lisieux, generated tremendous grassroots and film industry support.
+It played in mainstream movie theaters for an unprecedented 70 weeks.
+"Thérèse" was the first major motion picture distributed solely by an independent Catholic film company and funded entirely by donations.
 In DVD release, the film continues to inspire conversions and vocations.

 "I first met Leonardo and Patti Defilippis while Archbishop of Portland in Oregon," said the late Cardinal Francis George, Archbishop of Chicago.
 "I was impressed with their vision and their understanding of the importance of a Catholic voice within the entertainment industry.
 Leonardo and Patti are creating a training ground for young artists and restoring the dignity of the professional arts through live drama, film and television."

 Subsequent live dramas by Leonardo and Patti have traveled to audiences far and wide.
 "Vianney" debuted during the Year of the Priest; "Faustina: Messenger of Divine Mercy" was launched during the Year of Mercy.
 The film adapted from the play, entitled "Heart of Mercy", is currently in post-production.